BLCM/OpenBLCMM/README.md

 - AoDK support (both in OpenBLCMM itself and OE)
 - New-version notification in-app
 - Don't include hotfix "name" in hotfix keys (or at least strip to alphanumeric)?
-- May as well cache *all* our PreparedStatements in DataManager...
 - Improve "basic" attr-name autocomplete to restrict results to appropriate field names
 - Options for changing object-opening behavior (ctrl/alt/shift-click, single/